-Evening: Noirin Ni Riain, performance of Sacred Music, followed by meeting with Jerusalem Jungian analyst.
+Evening: Noirin Ni Riain, Performance of Sacred Music, and Henry Abramovich: Dialogue and Discussion, followed by meeting with Jerusalem Jungian analyst.
 Dinner at our hotel (included)….or, for those who prefer, dinner on their own.

 Wednesday, November 7

-Morning: presentation by Lionel Corbett, followed by visit to the L.A.
+Morning: presentation by Lionel Corbett: The Emerging New God Image: Challenge, or Supplement to Tradition?, followed by visit to the L.A.
 Mayer Museum of Islamic Art- “jewel of a museum,” with a permanent collection of Islamic art.
 Afternon free to rest, relax and visit sites of personal interest.